 Microphone Position for Vocal Recording

-How to position a condenser mic for vocal recording
+How to position a condenser mic for vocal and voice recording

 Rule #1: Don't eat the mic.

-Unlike stage dynamics, large-diaphragm studio condensers are not designed to be taken internally.
+Unlike dynamic mics, large-diaphragm studio condensers are not designed to be taken internally.
 The singer's mouth should be at least six inches (15cm), if not 10-12 inches (25+ cm), from the grille of the microphone.
+Voice actors can sometimes work the mic a bit closer, but no closer than four inches (10cm), and not directly on-axis (more about this below).

 The Roswell Colares and Aztec microphones have even more "reach;" these could be positioned 18-24 inches (60cm) from the singer's mouth, and still sound clear and intimate (assuming the room has appropriate acoustic treatment).